Pulmonary hypertension

 What you can do

-• Write down any symptoms you're having, including any that might seem unrelated to pulmonary hypertension.
+• Write down any symptoms you're having, including any that might not seem related to pulmonary hypertension.
 Try to remember when they began.
 Be specific, such as days, weeks and months.

-• Make a list of important personal information, including any family history of pulmonary hypertension, lung disease, heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+• Make a list of important personal information.
+Include any family history of pulmonary hypertension, lung disease, heart disease, stroke, high blood pressure or diabetes.
+Also list any major stresses or recent life changes.

-• Take a family member or friend along, if possible.
+• Take someone with you, if possible.
 Someone who goes with you can help you remember information you're given.

-For pulmonary hypertension, some basic questions to ask your health care team are:
+For pulmonary hypertension, some questions to ask your healthcare team are:

 • What's an appropriate level of physical activity?